 Bachelor of Arts in Theatre Arts

-The Bachelor of Arts in Theatre Arts is designed to provide training for professional careers in theatre, dance, many of the other performing arts, graduate school, teacher certifications, or interdisciplinary/avocational interests in theatre and dance.
+The Bachelor of Arts in Theatre Arts is designed to provide training for professional careers in theatre, dance, and many other performing arts.
+The combination of liberal arts and professional training also prepares students for graduate school, teacher certifications, interdisciplinary/avocational interests in theatre and dance, as well as professional pursuits in other milieus.
 Coursework is supported and enhanced by the hands-on nature of the department’s performance and production program.
-Students accomplish nearly all of the work on productions.
+Students execute nearly all of the work on our School-sponsored productions.

 Program Learning Outcomes

 - Students will develop sufficient ability in their area of specialty to be involved in the creation and presentation of public performances in the theatre.

 - Students will develop competence at thinking conceptually and critically about text, performance and production.

 - Students will demonstrate a foundational understanding of playwriting and production processes, aesthetic properties of style, and the way these shape and are shaped by artistic and cultural forces.

 - Students will demonstrate basic competence in the theater techniques of movement skills, voice skills, scenery and properties, costuming and make‐up, lighting and sound, play development, leadership and organization for production– including intermediate to advanced competence in one or more areas of specialization in creation, performance, scholarship or teaching.